'Never Trump' Republican to represent top diplomat in Ukraine inquiry

 "He will lead our team during this period of historic elections and transition," the U.S. embassy in Ukraine said of Taylor after he was appointed.

-The American Foreign Service Association, which acts as a union for civil servants at the State Department, said it has launched a legal defense fund to help those officials called to testify in the impeachment inquiry.
+Diplomats called to testify can draw on a legal defense fund from the American Foreign Service Association, which acts as a union for civil servants at the State Department.